DVAI Bridge Licensing

 - SLA: first response within 4 hours, resolution target 24 hours for critical issues.

-For: commercial customers above £1,500,000 annual revenue, particularly in regulated sectors (healthcare, financial services, legal) where the value of embedded AI support compounds across every client engagement.
+For: commercial customers above £1,500,000 annual revenue — especially in regulated sectors (healthcare, financial services, legal) where the value of embedded AI support compounds across every client engagement.

 The three-year Apache 2.0 conversion

-Each Released Version of DVAI Bridge automatically converts to Apache 2.0 — full open source — three years after its public release date.
-That's not a maybe; it's built into the licence text.
+Each Released Version of DVAI Bridge converts automatically to Apache 2.0 — full open source — three years after its public release date.
+Not a maybe.
+It's built into the licence text.
 Version 4.0.0, released on 15 May 2026, converts to Apache 2.0 on 15 May 2029.
-Whatever version you're using now, you'll have it freely under a permissive open-source licence three years from when it was released.
+Whatever version you're using now, you'll have it freely under a permissive open-source licence three years from its release.

 - You always have an exit path.
-If you've built on Bridge and your contract with us ever ends, the version you're on will become Apache 2.0 within three years of its release.
+If you've built on Bridge and the contract with us ever ends, the version you're on becomes Apache 2.0 within three years of its release.
 You're never locked in.
+The royalties you pay stop being due three years after the release of the version you're using.

 - The commercial protection is for the period of greatest commercial value.
-The three-year window is enough for us to invest meaningfully in Bridge's development while still committing publicly to its eventual full open-source availability.
+Three years is enough for us to invest meaningfully in Bridge's development while still committing publicly to its eventual full open-source availability.

 We maintain a public list of versions and their Change Dates so you can see exactly when each version becomes Apache 2.0: see CHANGE_DATE.md.